-Patients will be considered to be in the terminal stage of ALS if they meet the following criteria (must fulfill 1, 2, or 3):
+Patients will be considered to be in the terminal stage of ALS if they meet the following criteria, fulfilling one, two, or three:

 - Vital capacity (VC) <30% of normal